Celebrating

 Karen Hartman

-Playwright, Celebrating Jewish Plays: Roz and Ray
+Playwright, Roz and Ray

 Karen Hartman is a finalist for the 2023 international Susan Smith Blackburn prize.
 In 2022, her work launched VOLT at 59e59 Theaters, an unprecedented festival of three simultaneous off-Broadway premieres by a single author: New Golden Age (Primary Stages); The Lucky Star (The Directors Company); and Goldie, Max & Milk (MBL Productions).
 Also in 2022, Rattlesnake Kate, book by Hartman, score by Neyla Pekarek, won eight Henry Awards, including Best New Work, in its world premiere at Denver Theater Center.
 Some of Hartman’s many plays include: Good Faith: Four Chats about Race and the New Haven Fire Department (Yale Repertory Theater), Roz and Ray (McKnight Fellowship, Edgerton New Play Prize, Kilroy’s List), Project Dawn (NEA Art Works Grant, NNPN Rolling World Premiere, currently in development for television), Leah’s Train (National Asian American Theater Company, Weissberger Award Finalist), Girl Under Grain (Best Drama in NY Fringe) and Gum.
 Her plays are published by Theater Communications Group, Dramatists Play Service, Concord Theatricals and more.